 Managed ACME Service

-The Hub API can provide a simple ACME service (currently experimental) which proxies certificate orders to real Certificate Authorities and takes care of domain validation on behalf of the calling ACME client.
+The Hub API can provide an ACME service (experimental) that proxies certificate orders to real certificate authorities and performs domain validation on behalf of the calling ACME client.

-If your ACME client supports External Account Binding (EAB), this can be used to identify and authorize the client.
+If the client supports External Account Binding (EAB), EAB can be used to identify and authorize it.

 Example